GIVING YOU EXTRA PEACE OF MIND

 Who: Global Vision International (GVI)

-Duration: 4, 6, 8 or 12 weeks | For non-certified divers the min. stay is 8 weeks.
+Duration: 4 – 12 weeks | For non-certified divers the min. stay is 8 weeks.
 If joining for 4 weeks, volunteers must already be PADI Open Water certified (or equivalent).

 Suitability: Over 18s

 - Under 18?
 GVI runs a Marine Conservation Expedition for 15-17s in Mexico.
 Simply fill in the form below to find out more.

-Cost: 4 weeks start from GBP 1895.
+Cost: 4 weeks from GBP 2445

 As a volunteer, you will: